 The balance of the unearned aid is used to determine if any funds need to be returned for non-

 (Unearned aid - return of institutional costs) = balance of unearned aid for non-institutional costs.

 All money returned to the funding source will be returned in the following order:

-• You will not be allowed to register at J. Sargeant Reynolds Community College or receive additional aid until you have made the repayment in full.
+- You will not be allowed to register at Reynolds Community College or receive additional aid until you have made the repayment in full.

-The federal refund formula is rather confusing.
-If you need to withdraw from all of your classes, you are encouraged to speak to a financial aid representative in a Student Success Center before doing so for information on how it may affect your financial aid and your Academic Progress.
+If you need to withdraw from all of your classes, you are encouraged to speak to a financial aid representative in Advising Services before doing so for information on how it may affect your financial aid and your Academic Progress.